mcrnbrck/Scroll-To-Fancy/README.md

 Scroll To Fancy is written in JavaScript, has no dependencies and works in Firefox, Chrome, Safari, Edge and IE 11.

 ## Parallax effect for background images

 Add a parallax effect to any html element with a background image.
-Just add data-parallax="0.5" as an attribute to get started.
+Add `data-parallax="0.5"` as an attribute to get started.

 ```html
 <div class="background" data-parallax="0.5"></div>